filakhtov/gentoo-use-docs/dev-lang/spidermonkey.md

 This flag should be enabled if the target system has the `libicu` library installed as it will help keeping it up to date and security patched, however can be disabled to avoid external dependency.

 ### test
 Pass the `--enable-tests` option to the configure script.
-Disable an MPROTECT and a RANDMMAP PaX flags for `jsapi-tests` binary and execute a `make check` command.
-Run test suite provided with a source code.
+Disable an MPROTECT and a RANDMMAP PaX flags for `jsapi-tests` binary and execute a `make check` command after the main build is completed to run the test suite provided with a source code and check for any regressions.
+This will extend the build time.

-This flag should normally be disabled as it is mainly useful for the Gentoo team, testers and developers.
+This flag should normally be disabled as it is mainly useful for the maintainers, testers and developers.